 Pacific Energy Resources: Represented J Aron & Company as administrative agent and lender in the Chapter 11 proceedings of Pacific Energy Resources, a company that engages in the acquisition, exploitation, and development of oil and gas properties in the Western US.

 Visteon: Represented secured term lenders and administrative agent in bankruptcy of Visteon Corporation, a global automotive parts manufacturer, and affiliates.
-Lenders repaid in full in cash at exit in April 2011.
+Lenders repaid in full in cash at exit.

 Columbia University School of Law, 1983, Juris Doctor